clonq/jmd/README.md

 # jmd

-JMD extracts metadata information form data sets in JSON format.
-You can pass a JSON object, a path to a local file or an URL to a JSON feed.
+JMD extracts metadata information from data sets in JSON format.
+You can pass an object, a path to a local file or an URL to a JSON feed.

-###Simple Objects
+###Simple Hashes

 Given a simple hash: